Yes, there are more types of credit than you probably think.

 - Appliance Financing

-The types of account which fall into this category are generally required to be paid in full at the end of the billing cycle.
+The types of accounts that fall into this category are generally required to be paid in full at the end of the billing cycle.

 These are generally associated with utility bills.